 Members of the team visited the Cook Children's Hospital in Fort Worth, Texas during the week of the Bell Helicopter Armed Forces Bowl.
 Players played games and read books to the kids.

 Many of the team members helped with the Special Olympics on the Naval Academy grounds.

-Fourteen Navy football players gave back to the community by appearing at the Outer Annapolis Recreation and Sports Football Camp.
-The players gave individual instruction to the campers on football fundamentals and handed out and signed 2011 Navy football posters.
+More than 30 Navy football players gave back to the community by appearing at the Outer Annapolis Recreation and Sports Football Camp.
+The players gave individual instruction to the campers on football fundamentals and handed out and signed Navy football posters.

 Head coach Carin Gabarra and members of the women's soccer team participated in the American Red Cross' "Holiday Mail for Heroes" program in December.
 The event was organized through the Athletes for Hope organization, of which Gabarra is a member.
 The team traveled to the Annapolis Boys & Girls Club where it assisted area youth in writing and decorating over 50 holiday cards to mail to active-duty servicemen and women stationed around the world.

-The men's track and field team got involved with the Special Olympics last year as they helped officiate a track meet held at Ingram Field.
+The men's track and field team got involved with the Special Olympics helping officiate a track meet held at Ingram Field.
 Members of the track and field team also volunteered at the Annapolis 10 Mile Race.

 The volleyball team took part in the Dare to C.A.R.E.
 "Heart Walk" a kick off event for the foundation's "Paint the Town Read Month" which is geared to increase public awareness of heart and cardiovascular diseases.
 This is the 50th year in which February has been recognized nationally as American Heart Month.

 The water polo team volunteered at the Special Olympics and took part in a Big Brothers Big Sisters event that focused on water safety.